Security That Empowers the Adaptive Workplace

 How many ways have businesses been forced to adapt?
 Adapt with new approaches to fulfilling customer needs.
 Adapt with product and service innovations to meet market demand.
 And adapt with new ways and locations to work from.

-In fact, the shift to remote working and reduced on-premises workforces has been one of the most dramatic and rapid changes of 2020.
+The shift to remote working and reduced on-premises workforces has been one of the most dramatic and rapid changes of 2020.
 But it begs the question.
-As businesses switched nearly instantaneously to new workplaces and workstyles – the majority now happening outside the firewall – did all of the strong security policies and tools that protected the business go remote too?
+As businesses switched nearly instantaneously to new digital workplaces and workstyles – the majority now happening outside the firewall – did all of the strong security policies and tools that protected the business go remote too?

 We all want to learn from our professionals and peers in our industry.
-That’s where some of the best real-world perspective comes from.
-In a recent interview, Fujitsu Distinguished Engineer Andy Baines shares his point of view on all things related to securing an adaptive workplace.
+That’s where some of the best real-world perspectives come from.
+In a recent interview, Fujitsu Distinguished Engineer Andy Baines shares his point of view on all things related to securing an adaptive digital workplace.
 Andy explains his personal experience working with Fujitsu customers as they responded to COVID-19.